yhjin1096/DBoW2/README.md

 DBoW2
 =====
-The original source for the functionality to load and save as TXT and BIN files is available at the following address: https://github.com/shinsumicco/DBoW2
+The original source for the functionality to load and save as "txt" and "bin" files is available at the following address: https://github.com/shinsumicco/DBoW2

 ---